 Switch to Simulation mode by clicking the Simulation tab or pressing Shift+S.

 Click Capture/Forward to see the steps the ping takes between PC1 and PC3.
 Notice how the ping never leaves PC1.
 What process failed and why?
-The ARP process failed because the ARP request never reached PC3.
-PC1 and PC3 are not on the same network, so S1 doesn’t forward PC1’s ARP request (a broadcast packet) to VLAN30.
-PC1 never gets the MAC address for PC3.
-Without a MAC address, PC1 cannot create an ICMP echo request.

 Add VLANs to a Switch